 I would encourage that you revisit this matrix a couple of times, let yourself brainstorm through each step, and allow yourself to think outside the ‘society-says’ box.

-There’s no need to confine yourself in the 9-6, 5 days a week cycle, unless you really want to.
+The fact is that there’s no need to confine yourself in the 9-6, 5 days a week cycle, unless you really want to.
 Either way – more power to you!
 Which brings me to one more important thought.

 Pin for Pinterest: